 Application Program

-The first day of the program is September 06, 2022.
+The first day of the upcoming cohort three is September 05, 2023.
 The Seminary academic calendar, which includes course registration dates, holidays, and other administrative dates, can be found here.

 Yes, credits from BIS can be transferred to other institutions.
 A maximum of 12 credit hours with a minimum grade of ‘B’ may be considered for transfer credit evaluation.
 Transfer applicants must submit an official transcript, as well as a catalog course description or course syllabus for all courses for which transfer credit is being sought.
 Grades earned in courses accepted for transfer will not be calculated as part of the GPA at the seminary.
 However, the credits earned will count toward the total number of credits required for graduation.